giordanozeke-code/human-framework-v01/EXAMPLES.md

 size small
 position inside card top

-when passing -> color darkgrey when click   -> color red
+when passing action color darkgrey when click action color red

 Meaning: a card with a title that changes color based on interaction.